 C.J.
-Barnett, a four-year Ohio State football letterwinner, team captain and member of the Columbus Division of Police following his playing career, returned to the Ohio State football program as its director, player development for external affairs beginning in February of 2021.
+Barnett, a four-year Ohio State football letterwinner, team captain and member of the Columbus Division of Police following his playing career, is in his second year with the Ohio State football program as its director, player development for external affairs.

 “C.J. is the perfect fit for what we were looking for in terms of our player development position,” Day said.
 “We’ll miss Ryan Stamper, as he helped our program become the standard when it comes to helping players prepare for life and success off the field.
-C.J. is going to come in and build onto that standard and enhance it, too.
+C.J. is building on to that standard and enhancing it, too.
 His experiences as a player and as a member of the Columbus Police Department make him exactly the kind of person our players can learn and grow from.
-We’re thrilled that he’s back with our program.”
+We’re thrilled that he’s with our program.”

 Barnett graduated from the Columbus Police Academy in 2018 and was on patrol duty for the city of Columbus for the last two years.
 His career as a police officer started after a stint in the NFL with the New York Giants.